Welcome! I'm Briar.

 I'm an author, marketing strategist, and coach.
 For the last decade, I've been helping people figure out what the next step is, and sometimes, how to take it.

-My first book, a collection of advice for my almost adult daughter, will be released in September 2019.
+My first book, a collection of advice for my almost adult daughter, is out September 2019.

 Here on my little piece of the internet, I also write about business, productivity, feminism, trauma, and mental health, because those things are surprisingly interconnected.